nina-gh/procedurally_fair_learning/fair_feature_selection/README.md

-# Fairness Beyond Non-discrimination: Feature Selection for Fair Decision Making
+# Beyond Distributive Fairness in Algorithmic Decision Making: Feature Selection for Procedurally Fair Learning

 This repository provides a python implementation of our mechanism for procedurally fair feature selection, as well as the accompanying dataset.